Beef Consommé: Plot

-When Gob wakes up, Michael tells him he is the "hermano", and Gob gives him his blessing, with Michael rushing over to Marta's immediately to tell her.
+When Gob wakes up, Michael tells him he is Hermano, and Gob gives him his blessing.
+Michael rushes to Marta's to tell her.
 Lucille interrupts, calling to say that Michael is late for his father's hearing.
 Buster had rented a mariachi band to proclaim his love for Marta, but arrived just a few seconds after Michael did.
-Tobias, with Lindsay's help, tries to overcome his problem with nudity.
 At the courthouse, only Lucille and Gob show up for the hearing on time, with Barry arriving shortly after George Sr. is led in and Buster coming in with the mariachi band.
 He tells Gob about seeing Michael kissing Marta a few minutes ago, which makes Gob jealous.
-As the judge reads the long list of charges against George Sr., Michael finally arrives and is immediately accosted by Gob, and they brawl their way out of the courtroom onto the street.
+As the judge reads the long list of charges against George Sr., Michael arrives and is accosted by Gob.
+They brawl their way out of the courtroom onto the street.
 George Sr. uses the chaotic situation to escape through the courthouse stairwell but accidentally runs back to the holding cells.
 While Michael, Gob, and Buster fight on the courthouse lawn, Lucille leaves for home.
-Marta arrives, sees them fighting, and says she doesn't want either of them, causing Michael and Gob to make up.
-Tobias and Lindsay take their clothes off together, and Tobias is finally able to be fully nude, leading them to reconnect as a couple for the first time in years.
+Marta arrives, sees them fighting, and says she does not want either of them, causing Michael and Gob to make up.
+Tobias, with Lindsay's help, tries to overcome his problem with nudity.
+They take their clothes off together, leading them to reconnect as a couple for the first time in years.

-On the next Arrested Development...

 Tobias, after overcoming his never-nude problem, walks naked into the dining room while the family eats breakfast.